 There were several books in my teenage years that shaped my spiritual journey and love of Jesus.
 I found it easy to relate to Phillip Keller’s A Shepherd Looks at Psalm 23 since we raised sheep as 4-H and FFA projects.
 The grand sweeping tale of Tolkien’s The Lord of the Rings caused me to consider how those who are seemingly insignificant can have a world-shaking impact.
 David Wilkerson’s The Cross and Switchblade and Corrie Ten Boom’s The Hiding Place exposed the risk and reward of radical obedience.
-Another autobiography provided three simple words as a framework for the choices of life and the radical priorities Jesus calls His followers to embrace.
+A 1970’s autobiography of a football star provided three simple words as a framework for the choices of life and the radical priorities Jesus calls His followers to embrace.

 One day a large crowd was following Jesus.
 Luke records that Jesus turned and addressed them with some rather shocking words.
 “If anyone comes to Me, and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be My disciple.
 Whoever does not carry his own cross and come after Me cannot be My disciple.”
 (Luke 14:26–27, NASB95) Hate our family and even our own life?
 That’s about as far from pro-family as you can get.
 Or is it?

 Jesus went on to encourage his followers to “count the cost” using the metaphors of a building project and a king marching out to war.
 Jesus’ apparent point is that following Him will require an expenditure of some kind as we “carry our cross.”
-This is not cheap grace which Bonhoeffer describes as “the preaching of forgiveness without requiring repentance, baptism without church discipline, Communion without confession, absolution without personal confession.
-Cheap grace is grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate.”
+This is not cheap grace which Bonhoeffer describes as “grace without discipleship, grace without the cross, grace without Jesus Christ, living and incarnate.”
 That kind of grace as we’ll see is tasteless and bland.

 Jesus continued His abrupt statement to the crowd by saying, “So then, none of you can be My disciple who does not give up all his own possessions.
 (Luke 14:33, NASB95) Hate father, mother, brothers, sisters, spouse, children, and even yourself.
 And give up ownership of everything you call your own, this sounds very radical to our self-centered, family oriented, capitalistic way of life.
 But Jesus wasn’t finished, there was one more “therefore” which seems unconnected.